How To: Output Operator _group Component Setting

 disabled

-NOTE For the _group output configuration, the capitalization in your Data Table matters.
+For the _group output configuration, the capitalization in your Data Table component matters.
 You must use the same casing as shown in the example.

 Configure the Text Field Components

-Next, add your Text Fields.
-You'll use these as the output actions of your _group output configuration.
+Next, configure a few Text Field components as the output actions of your _group output configuration.

 Property ID Label Text